cubicflow/lifeflower/_products/insomnia-elixir.md

 long_description: Ditch the addictive sleeping pills and get a natural, good night's sleep with our Insomnia Relief.
 Infused Sweet Almond oil paired with a sedative, healing essential oil blend that has been scientifically proven to give you a great night's sleep.
 Corresponding herbs are added to provide extra nutrients for maximum potency and effectiveness.
 Crystal infused with a cleansed + charged purple amethyst crystal- the stone of sleep to enhance vibrations of relaxation and rest.

-ingredients: Hemp-Derived CBD, Organic Hemp Oil, Melatonin, Valerian Root Extract, Blend of Therapeutic-grade Essential Oils, Organic Herbs, Sunflower Lecithin, Vitamin E, Cleansed & Charged Crystal.
+ingredients: 100mg Pure Hemp-Derived CBD, Organic Hemp Oil, Melatonin, Valerian Root Extract, Blend of Therapeutic-grade Essential Oils, Organic Herbs, Sunflower Lecithin, Vitamin E, Cleansed & Charged Crystal.

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Orders are processed and shipped in 7-10 days.